-The CMAA will not get involved in any situation, dispute or argument which takes place OUTSIDE of a CMAA registered club or CMAA event, this includes all social media.
-Complaints will only be accepted relating to activity within a registered club and only if taken place DURING a lesson or event.
+The CMAA will not get involved in any situation, dispute or argument which takes place OUTSIDE of a CMAA registered club, this includes all social media.
+Complaints will only be accepted relating to activity within a registered club and only if taken place DURING and as PART OF a martial arts lesson or event.

 The reason for the above is, besides it being non of our business what members do in their own time, we do not own clubs or employ instructors so they are not and cannot be considered as employees, servants, representatives or agents and as such the CMAA will not be held vicariously liable for their actions either directly or indirectly.
 We are a service provider and us taking action, giving warnings - revoking membership etc would not stop that persons behaviour if they are intent.
 They would simply join another group or go on their own and carry on.

-To summarise if a situation happens IN a CMAA registered club or AT a CMAA event then we can and will act but only if the situation occurred DURING the actual lesson/event.
-Everything outside of this is out of our remit, including decisions on who may take belt graduations/gradings and when.
+To summarise if a situation happens IN a CMAA registered club then we can and will act but only if the situation occurred DURING and PART OF an actual martial arts lesson.
+Everything outside of this is out of our remit, including incidents before/after a lesson and decisions on who may take belt graduations/gradings and when.
 To make a comparison big supermarkets can't control their customers when they're not in the store, martial arts groups are no different.

 MAKING A COMPLAINT

 While initial complaints may be sent via email/text/telephone/social media no action will be taken until a written statement has been received, signed by the person making the complaint, with a full return postal address and backed up with factual evidence.
 The reason being that for a complaint to have any legal standing we must be able to prove who sent it in, this is difficult to do without a signature and return postal address.

 MISUSE OF SOCIAL MEDIA